3.14 Provisions and contingent liability Provision

 net additional employees hired in each year with effect from financial year 2016-17 till date.
 The Company's claim for the

 financial years 2016-17 and 2017-18 was allowed in tax assessments completed earlier under Section 143(3) of the Act.
-Subsequently, the Income Tax authorities have disallowed deduction u/s 80JJAA for financial year 2018-19 (AY 2019-20) and issued notice for reassessment u/s 148 of the Act for financial year 2017-18 (AY 2018-19).
-The Company filed appeal before National Faceless Appeal Centre under Section 246(1)(a) of the Act for AY 2019-20 and a writ petition before the Hon'ble Karnataka High Court for AY 2018-19, challenging the stand taken by tax authorities.
+Subsequently, the Income Tax authorities disallowed the deduction u/s 80JJAA for financial year 2018-19 (AY 2019-20) and issued notice for reassessment u/s 148 of the Act for financial year 2016-17 (AY 2017-18) and 2017-18 (AY 2018-19).
+The Company filed appeal before National Faceless Appeal Centre under Section 246(1)(a) of the Act for AY 2019-20 and a writ petition before the Hon'ble Karnataka High Court for AY 2017-18 and AY 2018-19, challenging the stand taken by tax authorities and has obtained a stay as of 31 March 2025.

 The Company believes that deduction under Section 80JJAA has been claimed in accordance with the provisions of the Act, and as advised by the legal experts, is reasonably confident of favourable outcome in the matter.
 Accordingly, no provision is considered necessary by the management in the said matter.